The Best Ways to Help Your Child Find a Job

 As a parent, you can play a useful role in helping your child search for jobs.
-However, be sure your good intentions don't go too far and have a negative effect.
+However, be sure you don’t overstep.
+Over-involved parenting can be counterproductive in a job search.

 In another example, a young man who had recently earned a PhD accepted a postdoctoral position in a city far from his hometown.
 He arrived to tour campus and search for housing with both parents in tow to approve of the job offer and the community.

-However, if your son or daughter is like most young people, he or she will need some guidance and encouragement to be appropriately engaged in the career planning process.
+Your child’s job search is their own, not yours.
+And if your child is like most young people, they will need your help to be appropriately engaged in the career planning process.
 You can help lay the groundwork with advice and support and then encourage your child to move forward independently toward goals that they embrace.

 Tips for Helping Your Son or Daughter Get Hired